 One of South Korea's most exciting tourism opportunities has resulted from its successful bid to host the 2018 Winter Olympics.
 As it prepares for the games and strives to reach its goal of 17 million ITAs by 2018, South Korea is sure to provide great business opportunities for ambitious travel consultants, MICE planners, tour operators, travel writers and other travel industry professionals.
 To take advantage of these opportunities, you may want to familiarize yourself with the South Korean tourism industry.
 The best way to do that is to start by becoming familiar with the excellent websites for travel and tourism professionals maintained by the MCS&T and other government tourism promotion organizations in the ROK.

-Visit Seoul features pages providing detailed information about two popular niche tourism specialties: medical tourism and "Hallyu."
+- Visit Seoul features pages providing detailed information about two popular niche tourism specialties: medical tourism and "Hallyu."
 Seoul is proud of its growing medical tourism industry, which offers a mix of traditional and modern treatments.
 "Hallyu" refers to the international appetite for Korean pop culture, including Gangnam style and K-pop.
-The medical tourism and Hallyu pages link to a couple dozen related web sites.
+The medical tourism and Hallyu pages link to a couple of dozen related websites.